dbatchsea/WPF_Portfolio_Screenshots/README.md

 ![](images/WPF_Tree_Window.PNG)

-Behaviors (follow the link to a video demo, hosted on YouTube) [![](images/MiningApp.gif)](https://youtu.be/ld6jlLZiGIE)
+Behaviors (click on screenshot to follow a link to a video demo, hosted on YouTube) [![](images/MiningApp.gif)](https://youtu.be/ld6jlLZiGIE)